Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence: Conclusion

-The dependence of the mean lifetime of large-scale structures on the control parameter $\delta$ was found to be consistent with an exponential relation, but we could not rule out a power-law dependence based on our data.
-More work and yet longer simulations will be needed to ascertain which of the two possible behaviors is realized.
-Both behaviors differ markedly from the parameter dependence of the lifetimes observed for 3D turbulence and LSVs in thin-layer turbulence \cite{van2019rare,de2022bistability} and also from the transition to turbulence in a pipe \cite{avila2023transition}.
+We find that the dependence of mean lifetimes on $\delta$ is consistent with an exponential relation, although a power-law dependence with a large exponent could not be ruled out.
+This behavior differs markedly from the parameter dependence of the lifetimes observed for 3D turbulence and LSVs in thin layers \cite{van2019rare,de2022bistability} and also from the transition to turbulence in a pipe \cite{avila2023transition}.
 In both of the latter cases, the timescales involved depend super-exponentially on the control parameter in question (Reynolds number in pipe flow and the ratio between forcing scale and layer height in thin-layer turbulence).
 More generally, the history of transitional shear flow studies suggests caution when extrapolating our findings to asymptotically long lifetimes; for instance, for turbulent puffs and slugs in pipe flow, the double-exponential dependence of lifetimes on Re is technically hard to determine, and earlier studies with less data and smaller domains incorrectly suggested an exponential dependence on Re instead \cite{hof2006finite} -- see also the discussion in \cite{avila2010transient}.

+We further find that the mean lifetimes of LSVs and jets increase approximately exponentially with the Reynolds number $\mathrm{Re}$, as the energy gap between the LSV and jet states grows with $\mathrm{Re}$.
+We also showed that the mean lifetimes increase rapidly with increasing nondimensional forcing scale $\tell$ between the forcing scale and the domain size, in agreement with previous work \cite{bouchet2014non}.
+This is likely the reason why the transitions described here have not been more widely observed, since 2D turbulence experiments are often performed with small-scale forcing, $\tell\ll 1$.
+We also observed that for a specific forcing scale, with $\tell=1/\sqrt{5}$, the lifetime of the LSV state in a square domain was drastically reduced by a spontaneous symmetry breaking, with frequent transitions between metastable LSVs and jets in both $x$ and $y$ directions.
+The precise quantitative origin of this phenomenon is as yet unknown.

+Our results are consistent with the existence of an Arrhenius-like law in this system, where the anisotropy parameter $\delta$ and the LSV-jet energy gap (measured in units of the forcing energy or large scale energy variance) control the relative and absolute lifetimes of the two states, although no theoretical argument in favor of such a law is at present available.